Mohd-Aman-QA/Selenium-Projects/README.md

 # Selenium-Proje
+Sorry No Projects here, Only Ocators and Xpaths
 I discuss Abouts Selenium WebDriver , WebDriver Manager and their locators link LinkedText, TagName ,Css locator , AbsoluteXpath, RelativeXpath, and